Japan shoppers queue, crash website for Uniqlo's washable masks

 TOKYO, June 19 (Reuters) - Japanese shoppers queued at Uniqlo stores and crashed its website on Friday as the clothing chain began selling face masks with breathable fabric used in the brand's popular underwear, preparing for the coronavirus outbreak lasting through summer.

-Scenes of people standing in the rain waiting for stores to open were seen throughout Japan and broadcast on Twitter, while the online store displayed an apology to those looking for the washable Airism masks, saying the website was inundated.
+Scenes of people standing in the rain waiting for stores to open were seen throughout Japan and broadcast on Twitter, while Uniqlo's online store apologised for crashing and later selling out of the washable Airism masks.

-Prospects of a prolonged crisis has encouraged Japanese consumers to buy and make reusable, washable versions even as disposable masks, initially in short supply, have become more easily available.
+Prospects of a prolonged crisis have encouraged Japanese consumers to buy and make reusable, washable versions even as disposable masks, initially in short supply, have become more easily available.

+Face masks are not mandatory in Japan, but are usually worn in public, particularly in stores and on public transport.
+They were a common sight even before the global pandemic during flu and pollen seasons.

+The company has said it plans to eventually make the masks available in overseas markets.

 ($1 = 106.9000 yen)